 Reinforce The Mattress and Box Spring Joints

-If the joints between your box spring and mattress are weak, you're likely to find that your bed is moving around during sleep.
-A better solution for this problem is to secure the joints with small braces or wood blocks.
-You can add these pieces yourself if you're handy with woodworking tools, or you can take them to a professional and have them added while you wait in the convenience of your home.
+Just like wedging the sides of the frame and mattress, securing the joints with small braces or wood blocks can get the job done easily.
+If you’re handy with woodworking tools like me, you can add these pieces yourself; or you can take them to a professional and have them added while you wait in the convenience of your home.

 What Makes A Mattress Slide?